 Number 3 in Astrology: Gemini and the Tiger

 In Western astrology, the number 3 is associated with Gemini, the third sign.
-Gemini known as one of the most curious and communicative signs in the zodiac.
+Gemini is known as one of the most curious and communicative signs in the zodiac.
 In addition, the third house in western astrology rules communication.

 In Chinese astrology, the third sign in the zodiac is the Tiger.
 The Tiger embodies the qualities of bravery, majesty, and power in Chinese astrology.